terranum-ch/ToolMap-user-doc/doc/tips/verification.rst

 The dangling nodes are displayed with white and red points.
 There is two factors for having dangling nodes:

-  - missing attribution: One segment of the line is inadequately attributed, the line is not closed.\\ .. image:: img/tutorial-danglingnodes3.png\\
+  - missing attribution: One segment of the line is inadequately attributed, the line is not closed. |img1|
-  - bad snapping: The vertices are not snapped.\\ .. image:: img/tutorial-danglingnodes4.png
+  - bad snapping: The vertices are not snapped. |img2|

+.. |img1| image:: img/tutorial-danglingnodes3.png
+.. |img2| image:: img/tutorial-danglingnodes4.png

 The solutions are then simple.
 For a missing attribution, attribute the line; for a bad snapping, modify the line with a big enough snapping radius.